XRPLF/xrpl-dev-portal/content/tutorials/build-apps/build-a-desktop-wallet-in-javascript.md

 })
 ```

-Here we call our helper function and then broadcast the result in an event named `update-ledger-index` which can be picked up by the frontend.
+Here we first call our helper function `getValidatedLedgerIndex()` and then broadcast an event named `update-ledger-index` and an attached payload which can be handled by the frontend.

 This example shows how to do Inter Process Communication (IPC) in Electron.
 Technically, JavaScript has no true parallel processes or threading, because it follows a single-threaded event-driven paradigm.
 Nonetheless Electron provides us with two IPC modules called `ipcMain` and `ipcRenderer`.
 We can roughly equate those two to a backend process and a frontend process when we think in terms of client-server applications.
 It works as follows:

-1. We started by creating a function that enables the frontend to subscribe to backend events (in `view/preload.js`)
+1. We started by creating a function that enables the frontend to subscribe to backend events via the ContextBridge (in `view/preload.js`)
-2. Then we make the function available by preloading it (`webPreferences.preload` in `index.js` during window creation)
+2. Then we make the function available by putting it in a preloader script to ensure it is loaded and can be used by the frontend.
-3. This creates a frontend view
-4. On the frontend, we can then use that function to attach a callback that handles frontend updates when the event is dispatched (e.g. How `1_renderer.js` is loaded in `1_hello.html`)
+3. On the frontend, we can then use that function to attach a callback that handles frontend updates when the event is dispatched.
+We could do this in the console, in a `<script>` tag in the frontend or in our case in a separate file.
-5. Lastly, we dispatch the event from the backend (e.g. appWindow.webContents.send('update-ledger-index', value))
+5. Lastly, we dispatch the event from the main logic in `index.js`via `appWindow.webContents.send('update-ledger-index', value)`.

-In the package.json file we have already defined some prepared commands to run our application according to the steps comprising the
-structure of this tutorial.
 To get the application running at this early stage of development, run the following command:

 ```console
 npm run start